SeriousSoftware/OpenUI5Demo/README.md

 Other omissions from the generated code include:

 * JavaScript types defined in an OpenUI5 library's `library.js` file.
-At the moment, `library.js` files are not parsed by the façade generator, so widely data types such as `sap.ui.core.ID`, `sap.ui.core.CSSSIZE` or `sap.ui.layout.GridSpan` must be created manually.
+At the moment, `library.js` files are not parsed by the façade generator, so widely used data types such as `sap.ui.core.ID`, `sap.ui.core.CSSSIZE` or `sap.ui.layout.GridSpan` must be created manually.
 * No attempt has been made to create façades for JavaScript interfaces such a `sap.ui.core.ToolBar`.

-## IMPORTANT

-Certain generated façade files needed to be heavily modified or even rewritten in order to:
-* Simplify the coding down to the minimum required by your application
-* Just get it to compile!
-* Account for the fact that certain JavaScript function parameters cannot be translated into Scala.
-E.G. The event properties object passed to an event handler function is completely dynamic and therefore cannot be defined in any usefully generic manner.
-(Hence the use of the `EventProps` object seen in the coding)

 ## Running the demo